sadaqat17/ncbi-assembly-statistics/README.md

 ## Features
 - Fetch statistics for all genome assemblies associated with a given TaxID or species name.
-- Includes detailed statistics like genome size, assembly level, N50 values, sequencing technology, and more.
+- Includes detailed statistics such as genome size, assembly level, N50 values, sequencing technology, and more.
 - Outputs the results to a CSV file.

 ## Prerequisites